WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

-* Writing about sensitive types of data.
+* Start making the clean repo for the data paper.
-* Finish figure 3 for data paper.
+* Continue working on writing about sensitive types of data.
-* TW bookdash onboarding session.
+* Plannning out the academic authorship paper and writing to journals about it.

 #### Where do you need help from Kirstie?